A study says 53% of social media logins are fraudulent and pose risk to online businesses.

 While many other industries see scores of fraudulent account registrations, researchers reported that social media is unique because login attacks are twice as likely.

 "The extremely high attack rate on social media logins is indicative of the value placed on the data fraudsters extract from compromised social accounts," said Gosschalk.
 "Because more than 50% of social media logins are fraud, we know that fraudsters are using large-scale bots to launch attacks on social media platforms with the goal of disseminating spam, stealing information, spreading social propaganda and executing social engineering campaigns targeting trusting consumers."
-[Need internet security and antivirus software?
-See our best picks and reviews.]

 Where and when cyberattacks happen